Perinatal Hepatitis B Prevention Program

 First, HBsAg-positive pregnant women must be identified:

-All HBsAg-positive pregnant women should be reported to the health department during their pregnancy and at the time of their delivery.
+- By reporting all HBsAg-positive pregnant women to the health department during their pregnancy and at the time of their delivery.

-A follow-up system is in place to help assure that infants born to HBsAg-positive women receive appropriate post-exposure prophylaxis.
+A follow-up system is in place to help ensure that infants born to HBsAg-positive women receive appropriate post-exposure prophylaxis.

 What is the appropriate post-exposure prophylaxis for infants born to HBsAg-positive women?

-HBIG and the first dose of hepatitis B vaccine given within 12 hours of birth 2 additional doses of hepatitis B vaccine, given at 1-2 months of age and 6 months of age (dose 3 should not be given before infant is 6 months of age).
+Hepatitis B immune globulin (HBIG) and the first dose of hepatitis B vaccine are given within 12 hours of birth.
+There are 2-3 additional doses of hepatitis B vaccine given depending on if the infant is receiving a combination vaccine (3 additional doses) or single antigen vaccine (2 additional doses).
+Doses are given at 2, 4 and 6 months for combination vaccine and 1-2 months and 6 months for single antigen.
+The last dose should not be given before the infant is 6 months of age.

 What about follow-up blood testing of these infants?